SimeonGriggs/sanity-plugin-user-select-input/README.md

 Adds a searchable dropdown for all users on the project, and stores their User ID as a string field.

 Note: Think of the string as a weak reference.
-Users can be removed from the Project without first checking if their ID is used in any Document.
+Users can be removed from the project without first checking if their ID is used in any Document.
 And once removed their ID will remain stored as the field value.

-This is not a replacement for creating your own schema for example `staff`, `author`, `profile`, `person` etc but rather useful for linking a Document to a Project User.
-For example `brief`, `task`, `reviewer` etc
+This is not a replacement for creating your schema types like `staff`, `author`, `profile`, `person` etc. It's useful for using a single field to link a document to a user.
+For example a field like `brief`, `task`, `reviewer` etc.

 ## Installation